The Florida Bar

 • Who claims the dependency deduction for tax purposes.

-If you have a problem receiving support payments from your spouse or former spouse, or the time-sharing plan is not being followed, you should bring this matter to the attention of the court.
+If you have a problem receiving child support payments from your spouse or former spouse, or the time-sharing plan is not being followed, you should bring this matter to the attention of the court.
 It is not legal to withhold time-sharing or child-support payments because either parent fails to pay court-ordered child support or violates the time-sharing schedule in the parenting plan.

 Child support is generally modifiable where there is a substantial change in circumstances, which is defined as a change in support of at least 15% or $50, whichever is greater.